Teodor-Cristia/Portfolio/6. AtliQ Grands - Hospitality/README.md

 What should I improve? (propably):
 * My Documentation.
 * The DAX queries (for performance).
-* Grouping the visuals on a page based on the category Sales / Trends / Performances etc.
+* Grouping the visuals on a page based on the category Sales / Trends etc.

 Insights from the Dashboard: